How Safe is Your Backyard?

 - Dogs are notorious for chewing – and possibly eating – things they’re not supposed to.
 This is especially true if the dog is young.
 There are many hazards out there – poisonous plants (like sago palms), pesticides and other articles that, when left on the ground and chewed up by your dog, can cause serious injury or death.

-- What would your golden do if confronted in her back yard by a poisonous snake?
+- What would your golden do if confronted in the back yard by a poisonous snake?
 A raccoon?
 A feral cat?
 All of these can potentially injure or even kill your dog.

 Dogs Are Not Humans